Boise Junior High School

-Boise Junior High School, also known as North Junior High School, is an Art Deco, brick school designed by Tourtellotte & Hummel and constructed in Boise, Idaho, USA, in 1937.
+North Junior High School, previously known as Boise Junior High School, is an Art Deco, brick school designed by Tourtellotte & Hummel and constructed in Boise, Idaho, United States, in 1937.
 The school was included as a contributing property in the Fort Street Historic District on November 12, 1982.
 It was individually listed on the National Register of Historic Places on November 17, 1982.

 History

 In the late 1920s and early 1930s, several independent schools and small school districts were consolidated under the larger Boise School District, and soon arose a need for additional classroom space.
 Moreover, the district reorganized its schools from an eight-grade primary and four-grade secondary system to an elementary, junior high, and senior high school system.
 The district received a grant from the Works Progress Administration allowing construction of Boise's first junior high.

 The school was constructed by contractor J.O.
 Jordan & Son from locally sourced brick and sandstone, and the building was dedicated in 1937.
 When South Junior High School was constructed in 1948, Boise Junior High School was renamed North Junior High School.
 A band room was added to the building in 1949, and a cafeteria was added in 1968.